 Want to know more?

-The ST Engineering iDirect team will be at NAB 2022 in Las Vegas from April 23-27, booth #W5505.
+The ST Engineering iDirect team will be at IBC 2022 in Amsterdam from September 9-12, booth #1.A49.
 Join us at the show to find out how we can meet your Cloud Media Production and Remote Production requirements.
 Book a meeting here!